How to plan a corporate event in Baku: a planner's guide

 - What's the venue capacity at the Heydar Aliyev Center?

-- Outdoor amplified sound past 23:00 requires a district-executive permit (4 working days lead time).
-Indoor venues with established noise licenses (5★ hotel ballrooms) clear past-23:00 events without separate permits.
+- Outdoor amplified sound past 23:00 requires a district-executive permit (4 working days lead time in our experience).
+Indoor venues with established noise licenses (5★ hotel ballrooms) clear past-23:00 events without separate permits, which is why a late gala is far simpler to place indoors than on a terrace.

 - Do Baku 5-star hotels run halal kitchens for GCC corporate programs?